 - Patented manufacturing process delivers consistency in tensile strength (1050-1200N/mm² band)

-- Highly deformed helical bar combines with WHO-60 grout to produce an excellent bond within wall
+- Highly deformed helical bar combines with WHO-60 grout to produce an excellent bond within a wall

 - Quick and easy to install